GE BWR: Containment

-Schematic GE BWR inside a Mark I containment.

 Mark I

 Schematic BWR inside Mark I containment.

 A drywell containment building which resembles an inverted lightbulb above the wetwell which is a steel torus containing water.

 Mark II

 BWR inside a Mark II containment.

 Described as an "over-under" configuration with the drywell forming a truncated cone on a concrete slab.
 Below is a cylindrical suppression chamber made of concrete rather than just sheet metal.

 Mark III

 The GE Mark III Containment-system is a single barrier pressure containment and multi-barrier fission containment system, consisting of the containment vessel plus associated dry- and wetwell (pressure and fission barriers), the external shield building of it, the auxiliary building and the fuel building, all of which are normally kept at negative pressure which prevents the egress of fission products.